-Infertility services (continued) You pay Not covered: Infertility services after voluntary sterilization Assisted reproductive technology (ART) procedures, such as: artificial insemination in vitro fertilization embryo transfer and gamete intrafallopian transfer (GIFT) intravaginal insemination (IVI) intracervical insemination (ICI) intrauterine insemination (IUI) Services and supplies related to ART procedures Cost of donor sperm Cost of donor egg All charges.
-Allergy care Testing, treatment, and injections including materials (such as allergy serum) Not covered: Provocative food testing, end point titration techniques, sublingual allergy descentivation.
-PAST tests and hair analysis.
-PPO: 10% of the Plan allowance Non-PPO: 30% of the Plan allowance and any difference between our allowance and the billed amount Out-of-Network Area: 20% of the Plan allowance and any difference between our allowance and the billed amount Providers outside the United States: 10% of the Plan allowance when you reside in a PPO area or outside the United States All charges. desensitization, RAST tests and hair analysis Treatment therapies Chemotherapy and radiation therapy (includes radium and radioactive isotopes) Note: High dose chemotherapy in association with autologous bone marrow transplants is limited to those transplants listed in Surgical benefits Section 5(b), Organ/tissue transplants.
-Intravenous (IV)/Infusion Therapy (supplies) - Home IV and antibiotic therapy (supplies) Note: See also Home health services, this section.
-Growth hormone therapy Respiratory and inhalation therapies (includes oxygen and equipment for its administration) PPO: 10% of the Plan allowance Non-PPO: 30% of the Plan allowance and any difference between our allowance and the billed amount Out-of-Network Area: 20% of the Plan allowance and any difference between our allowance and the billed amount Providers outside the United States: 10% of the Plan allowance when you reside in a PPO area or outside the United States
+Infertility services (continued) You pay

+Not covered: All charges.

+Infertility services after voluntary sterilization

+• Assisted reproductive technology (ART) procedures, such as:

+- artificial insemination

+- in vitro fertilization

+- embryo transfer and gamete intrafallopian transfer (GIFT)

+- intravaginal insemination (IVI)

+- intracervical insemination (ICI)

+- intrauterine insemination (IUI)

+Services and supplies related to ART procedures

+• Cost of donor sperm

+• Cost of donor egg

+Allergy care

+Testing, treatment and injections including materials (such as allergy serum) PPO: 10% of the Plan allowance

+Non-PPO: 30% of the Plan allowance and any difference between our allowance and the billed amount

+Out-of-Network Area: 20% of the Plan allowance and any difference between our allowance and the billed amount

+Providers outside the United States: 10% of the Plan allowance when you reside in a PPO area or outside the United States

+Not covered: All charges.

+• Provocative food testing, end point titration techniques, sublingual allergy desensitization, RAST tests and hair analysis